 While neck twist is a serious problem, thankfully, it’s also relatively uncommon.
-Problems with neck relief are far more common, but the good news is, they are much easier to fix as anybody can make adjustments to the neck, using the truss rod, once they know-how.
+Problems with neck relief are far more common, but the good news is, that they are much easier to fix as anybody can make adjustments to the neck, using the truss rod.

 Neck relief refers to how much (inward or outward) bow the guitar neck has.
 Reducing the amount of relief is done to address the action being too high near the middle of the neck which can also affect intonation.
-More commonly, however, neck relief is increased to reduce the occurrence of fret buzz and dead notes.
+More commonly, however, neck relief is increased to reduce the occurrence of fret buzz.

 What is Fret Buzz?